kyma-incubator/compass/docs/provisioner/08-06-clean-up-runtime-data.md

 }
 ```

-A successful call returns the Runtime ID and the status message on whether the data clean-up succeeded:
+A successful call returns the Runtime ID and the message on whether the data clean-up succeeded:

 ```graphql
 {